 promote equal opportunity;

-prevent unlawful, direct and indirect discrimination, including sexual harassment;
+prevent unlawful, direct and indirect discrimination, including sexual misconduct;

 address, where appropriate and lawful, the effects of education disadvantage or past discriminatory practices within the general community, particularly in respect of disadvantaged groups within the University community;